-- 1. During the deconstruction process the concrete crushers will be placed only in those areas of the building where the structure above has been demolished.
-There is insufficient building height to allow placement of the concrete crushers in an area with the structure above remaining.
-Note: concrete crushers will be placed on steel dunnage that will span the existing structure's girders.
-Concrete crushers can only be relocated throughout the building using the tower crane.
-The two concrete crushers on steel dunnage can either be located on two floors, one on each floor, or located on the same floor. - 2.
-As deconstruction progresses, remaining sections of masonry walls shall be crushed to 1 1⁄2" minus and sent down the debris chute into the basement. - 3.
-Remaining pipes, hangers, ducts, etc. shall be removed from the floor by torch cutting, prior to the start of structural deconstruction. - 4.
+- 1. During deconstruction, a concrete crushing machine may be used at grade elevation to downsize material, for use as backfill within basement areas.
+The concrete crushing machine shall be located within the North Plaza area, bounded by Liberty, Greenwich and Washington Streets.
+Units shall not be located on sidewalks or streets. - 2.
+As deconstruction progresses, remaining sections of masonry walls shall be downsized, to a maximum 6" cube or a weight of 25 lbs, and sent down the debris chutes into the basement. - 3.
+Remaining pipes, hangers, ducts, etc. shall be removed from the floor by torch cutting. - 4.
 Mini-excavators and rubber-tired loaders, equipped with hydraulic breakers and grapple buckets, shall be used to complete the interior deconstruction at each floor level. - 5.
 Structural steel shall be collected into bundles or placed in metal containers or 'skip buckets' to be lifted and placed in the North Plaza laydown area. - 6.
 Decking material shall be placed in containers, to be lifted from the building and placed in the North Plaza laydown area. - 7.
-Cleaned and cleared concrete and masonry debris shall be crushed on the floor with a portable crushing unit and loaded into the debris chutes, for transport to the basement.
-Crushed concrete shall be placed, as backfill, within the basement levels; non-crushed concrete, or masonry shall NOT be used as fill material at this site. - 8.
-Concrete will also be placed in containers on the floor, lowered to grade, using the tower crane and moved with bulldozers, into the basement areas to be used as backfill. - During this phase, as with all phases of the deconstruction process, dust palliation shall be a primary concern.
+Cleaned and cleared concrete and masonry material shall be downsized on the floors and loaded into debris chutes, for transport to the basement or loaded into "skip boxes" to be lowered, to grade elevation, with the tower crane.
+The downsized material shall be placed as backfill in basement areas.
+Concrete and masonry backfill material shall conform to specifications identified in the contract documents (11⁄2" minus). - 8.
+Concrete will also be placed in containers on the floor, lowered to grade, using the tower crane and moved with bulldozers, into the basement areas to be used as backfill. - 9.
+During this phase, as with all phases of the deconstruction process, dust palliation shall be a primary concern.
 Water shall be used at all potential sources of dust generation, throughout all phases of the project, to ensure low levels of dust during the deconstruction process.
 Laborers, with water hoses equipped with fogging nozzles, shall be situated at potential sources of dust generation to wet down materials.